The Simoqin Prophecies: Plot summary

 The Chief Civilian sends Asvin to study with Mantric, best of the Koli spellbinders, who was now on a vacation on the island of Bolvudis.
 He is accompanied by Maya, Kirin, Spikes, the Dagger (under the name of Amloki), a centauress Red Pearl, and a vaman Gaam.
 During this journey they are attacked by a nundu.
 They also meet Sir Cyr who seemed to be a harmless knight of Ventelot.

 Kirin discovers a book in the library of Kol which is full of magic and purported to be written by Narak.
 This book speaks to him and reveals that his task was to slay Danh Gem when he rises again, but until then, he would have to work with the followers of Danh-Gem.
 The book convinces him to leave the others as he will bring danger to them.
 Kirin leaves with Spikes.
 Red pearl follows him.
-Bali catches up with Kirin while on the trail of Spikes.
+Bali catches up with Kirin while on the trail with Spikes.
 During the confrontation, Bali kills Red Pearl from behind.
 Kirin is furious but remembers what the book said remains silent.
 He thus joins the Brotherhood of Renewal feigning to be a Karisman.
 Kirin translates the Untranslatables that Bali had stolen earlier.
 It mentions five objects to be brought together for Danh-Gem's return.
 Kirin steals the Tear of heaven from Avranti and the Gauntlet of Tatsu.

 Asvin goes on a series of quests, earning renown as well as many magical objects.
 The two most remarkable were his visit to the rakshasi Akarat, which earned him the ring of Akarat and the sword of Raka, and his journey through the pyramid of Elaken to get the armour of the scorpion man.

 On the day of Danh Gem's arising, the brotherhood meets in the circle of Imokoi and lays down the five things needed.
 All but Kirin are turned to stone.
 Danh Gem materializes as a ghost like form Kirin tries to kill him but cannot as he is not in material form.
 Danh Gem reveals to him, in style reminiscent of star wars, that he is actually Kirin's father.

 Kirin understands he is being offered a choice, between becoming a dark lord and trying to put things right in this world, or to let the brotherhood create havoc by starting the war.
 Kirin chooses the former as he decides the latter is too heroic.
 He ascends to the throne as Dark Lord.